• Skip to primary navigation

 This recipe comes to you today courtesy of my daughter.
 We were having our regular daily telephone conversation, which usually centres around food.
 ‘What are you having for supper tonight?‘.
 ‘Oh, I haven’t decided yet, but we had a lovely supper last night.
 I made a chicken, leek and mushroom pie‘.
 Of course, my ears pricked up immediately – I didn’t have a recipe for that on my site so I wanted all the details.

 So I wrote down all the details and made it for supper that night.
-You don’t need a lot of fancy ingredients.
+You don't need a lot of fancy ingredients.
 I had everything I needed in the pantry.
-The recipe makes a very generous pie filling, in fact, there was so much that I made 2 pies and put one in the freezer for another day.
-I tested it out on hubby alongside a pile of mashed potatoes and peas, and he polished off the lot, plus a second helping.
+The recipe makes a very generous pie filling.
+There was so much that I made 2 pies and put one in the freezer for another day.
+I tested it out on hubby alongside a helping of steamed vegetables, and he polished off the lot, plus a second helping.
 Success!!!

 Why you will love this pie